-III, items 1 and 2 41 PART IV ADDITIONAL INFORMATION 1.
+III, items 1 and 2 PART IV 43 ADDITIONAL INFORMATION 43 1.
 Complaints 2.
-Conflicts of interest 3.
-Principles of the voting policy at shareholders' meetings 4.
-Optimal execution of trading decisions APPENDIX 1.
-Environmental and/or social characteristics 45 2.
-Fund regulations 54 3.
-Conflict of interest policy 60 4.
-Engagement policy including principles of the exercising of voting rights 70 5.
-Supervisory board 6.
-Other main positions of the members of the board of directors and supervisory board Distributing agents List of sub-depositaries 80 8.
-List of sub-depositaries 81 9.
-Investment funds managed by Raiffeisen Kapitalanlage-Gesellschaft m.b.H. (as of: 7/8/2024) ADDENDUM Overview of key changes to this prospectus 84 ADDITIONAL INFORMATION FOR INVESTORS IN THE FEDERAL REPUBLIC OF GERMANY ADDITIONAL INFORMATION FOR INVESTORS IN ITALY ADDITIONAL INFORMATION FOR INVESTORS IN THE PRINCIPALITY OF LIECHTENSTEIN ADDENDUM TO THE PROSPECTUS FOR INVESTORS IN THE CZECH REPUBLIC ADDENDUM TO THE PROSPECTUS FOR INVESTORS IN HUNGARY APPENDIX TO THE PROSPECTUS FOR INVESTORS IN THE REPUBLIC OF SLOVENIA 90 APPENDIX TO THE PROSPECTUS: ADDITIONAL INFORMATION FOR INVESTORS IN ROMANIA ADDITIONAL INFORMATION FOR INVESTORS IN CROATIA 93
+Conflicts of interest 43 3.
+Principles of the voting policy at shareholders' meetings 43 4.
+Optimal execution of trading decisions APPENDIX 46 1.
+Environmental and/or social characteristics 46 2.
+Fund regulations 57 3.
+Conflict of interest policy 63 4.
+Engagement policy including principles of the exercising of voting rights 73 5.
+Supervisory board 80 6.
+Other main positions of the members of the board of directors and supervisory board 80 7.
+Distributing agents 83 8.
+List of sub-depositaries 9.
+Investment funds managed by Raiffeisen Kapitalanlage-Gesellschaft m.b.H. (as of: 6/4/2025) ADDENDUM ADDENDUM Overview of key changes to this prospectus ADDITIONAL INFORMATION FOR INVESTORS IN THE FEDERAL REPUBLIC OF GERMANY ADDITIONAL INFORMATION FOR INVESTORS IN ITALY ADDITIONAL INFORMATION FOR INVESTORS IN THE PRINCIPALITY OF LIECHTENSTEIN 90 ADDENDUM TO THE PROSPECTUS FOR INVESTORS IN THE CZECH REPUBLIC 91 ADDENDUM TO THE PROSPECTUS FOR INVESTORS IN HUNGARY 92 APPENDIX TO THE PROSPECTUS FOR INVESTORS IN THE REPUBLIC OF SLOVENIA APPENDIX TO THE PROSPECTUS: ADDITIONAL INFORMATION FOR INVESTORS IN ROMANIA 95 ADDITIONAL INFORMATION FOR INVESTORS IN CROATIA 96